It’s the most wonderful time of the year…and the most stressful.

 If you know your social battery’s gonna run low…Try not to shut down immediately.
 To avoid sounding rude when you’re drained, be honest.
 Say that you'd love to stay and chat, but you’re completely spent.
 Follow up with a message the next day.
 And there’s a good chance that you and your partner will want to leave at different times (because, don’t you always?).
 So plan your exit strategy ahead of time.
 Or have a *secret* code that signals when you’re ready to bounce.

 If the elf on the shelf isn’t solving your parenting problems...Set expectations.
 Let the fam know early (and often) that you probably can’t swing Insta-worthy decorations or recipes (and that’s OK).
 And when it comes to gifts, make sure those aren’t the only special parts of the season.
-Consider donating to a meaningful cause, encouraging family members to do random acts of kindness, and making cards for front-line workers together.
+Consider donating to a meaningful cause, encouraging family members to do random acts of kindness, and making cards for anyone from health workers to teachers together.